 Teaching remotely for grades K - 12

-Google Meet is the official communication tool for all HHCS staff and parent meetings and smaller gatherings while the District is closed.
+Google Meet is the official communication tool for all HHCS staff and parent meetings and smaller gatherings.
 Students need to use their HHCS Google account to access Google Classroom.
 Check out this video if you need help logging in to your HHCS Google account: https://www.youtube.com/watch?v=Zhv07YjrACw&feature=youtu.be

 To ensure the safety and security of students' Google accounts, if your student needs their Google password reset please reach out to their teacher so that parent/guardian verification can take place and they will then forward legitimate requests to Technology Services.
 This will help to avoid releasing passwords to someone posing as a parent/guardian.
 We appreciate your patience with this process.

 When logging in from home, students must include the @myhhcs.org to their username in order to successfully log-in.
 For additional information regarding at-home use of Chromebooks, click here.

 You are now able to access and use the District's wireless internet service on any device from the parking spots closest to the academic buildings.
 If your student is using a District-owned device, it will connect automatically.
 If your student is using a personal/family-owned device, you will need to connect to HHCS_Guest using the password: "gowarriors" without the quotes.
 Here are maps from various locations where we've found the wireless signal to be the strongest (marked in yellow): Monticello, Rushmore, Wayne, Weisenborn, and Wright Brothers -- again, this will work at any location and you are free to use it at any building.

 Please use the following form and we will reach out for assistance as soon as possible: Technology Support Request Form.